wnyc/django-crowdsourcing/docs/producers/examples/favorite_composer.rst

 Yes or No For Each Composer
 ===========================

-For this tact, we'll let each user enter the survey only once.
+For this approach, we'll let each user enter the survey only once.
 Every composer gets a separate check box.
 We'll use the default survey report to display a pie chart for every composer showing checks vs. empty checks.

 .. image:: images/FavoriteComposerEach.png